dcm4che/dcm4chee-arc-cs/docs/audit/general-message.rst

    "ParticipantObjectID", "M", "Identifies a specific instance of the participant object."
    "ParticipantObjectName", "U", "An instance-specific descriptor of the Participant Object ID audited, such as a person's name."
    "ParticipantObjectQuery", "U", "The actual query for a query-type participant object."
    "ParticipantObjectDetail", "U", "Implementation-defined data about specific details of the object accessed or used.", "This element is a Type-value pair.
-The "type" attribute is an implementation-defined text string.
-The "value" attribute is base 64 encoded data.
+The 'type' attribute is an implementation-defined text string.
+The 'value' attribute is base 64 encoded data.
 The value is suitable for conveying binary data."
    "SOPClass", "MC", "", "The UIDs of SOP classes referred to in this participant object.
 Required if ParticipantObjectIDTypeCode is (110180, DCM, 'Study Instance UID') and any of the optional fields (AccessionNumber, ContainsMPPS, NumberOfInstances, ContainsSOPInstances,Encrypted,Anonymized) are present in this Participant Object.
 May be present if ParticipantObjectIDTypeCode is (110180, DCM, 'Study Instance UID') even though none of the optional fields are present."
    "Accession", "U", "", "An Accession Number(s) associated with this participant object."
    "MPPS", "U", "", "An MPPS Instance UID(s) associated with this participant object."